 It’s 30,500 tons of snow and ice expertly molded into one of the most unique hotels you could ever visit.
-It’s more an art gallery than a hotel, really.
+It’s more an ice art gallery than an ice hotel, really.
 But none of that modern art, I could totally make that, garbage.
 More a fantasy land, a playground for grownups, a dream world.
 A cold escape from an even colder reality.

 How often do you drive six hours with three sleeping passengers and a box of Ritz Bits Sandwiches to another country to visit a hotel simply for the sake of looking around?
 Probably not that often.
 A hotel is a hotel – I spend most of my time trying to find ways to keep out of them.
 But this one is different.
 This one is close to a lot of poutine.

 Thousandssss of people visit Hótel de Glace each year just to see it for themselves and I’m sure to act out scenes from the movie Frozen.
 It’s an incredible, temporary m-ice-terpiece that is built from scratch each year, enjoyed for just short of 3 months like all Rihanna songs, then violently destroyed by a snow monster named Marshmallow.
 The ice hotel’s design is unique each year awarding over a million visitors since its opening in 2001 with a literal once-in-a-lifetime ice-perience.
 I’m gonna do this until it’s not cool anymore.
 See what I did there?